Great-Sun-Group/credex-core/README.md

 7. JWT_SECRET: Create a strong, unique string to use as your JWT secret

-8. WHATSAPP_BOT_ORIGIN: Set this to 'http://localhost:3000' for local development

-9. GIT_PERSONAL_ACCESS_TOKEN: Create a personal access token on GitHub with appropriate permissions
+8. GIT_PERSONAL_ACCESS_TOKEN: Create a personal access token on GitHub with appropriate permissions

 ## Available Scripts